Random-Machine/Autosplitters/README.md

 Go to https://discord.gg/652nEqt if you have any questions.

 ## How it Works
-**Ending splits still have to be done manually if you are doing a fullgame run.** The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up **(Aiden's story only).** For most missions, this will be after the mission complete text has shown up and dissapeared.
+The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up **(Aiden's story only).** For most missions, this will be after the mission complete text has shown up and dissapeared.
 Some missions like Collateral in Act 2 will split earlier because those missions increase their mission counter quicker.
+It should also split at the end when you shoot Damien at the lighthouse.

 **The autosplitter will not currently split for They Can't Hide (potential crime intro), Foresight (gun shop act 1), or Tools of the Trade (pawn shop act 2).**